danwalterlink/vault/dnd.mechanics.md

 -> generation of feature usage makes dice smaller (until size breakpoint)

 ### heroic inspiration
+you can only ever have 1 heroic insiration, and gain it by:
+- at least two dice rolls would have resulted in successes on contested d20 tests with disadvantage or worse, or if additonally one of those hits resulted in a critical hit for rolls made with advantage or better.
+- rare demonstrations of cunning and character, occasionally. you can spend heroic inspiration to:
-you can only ever have 1 heroic insiration. heroic inspiration can replace ability costs paid in dice and is your proficiency dice size.
+- replace costs paid in dice.
+Your heroic inspiration dice is the same size as the cost it replaced, or your proficiency dice in size, whichever results in lesser effects.
-- you gain heroic inspiration whenever you roll a 20 on a d20 test.
+- roll an additional dice for a d20 test, pick one to discard.

 ### proficiency
-dice size average is your proficiency modifier.
+dice size average equals your proficiency modifier.
 +2 is d4, etc. up to +6 = d12 increased every 4th level past 1st (5th, 9th…)

 ### spell points
 you use spell slots, but can convert between spell slots at spell point rate.
 2,3 5,6,7 9,10,11 13; points cost per spell level
 can only convert 1 slot above 6th per spell level per day.

+## epic feat: {spell school} master
+(prereq: 5th level spells)
+spells known of school/total spell level of 3rd level or higher
+- {1}: master: conversion rebate to locked slots.
+- {2}: grandmaster: diviner-like refueling
+- {3}: legend: spellweaving {max slot lvl + mSl/4}

 ## feat: featuring
 analogous to "ability score increase",